-Bella failed the driving test first time round, then jacked the lessons in for a while.
+Laura failed the driving test the first time around.
 She passed the second time.

-We bought her a car, a VW polo hatchback, a brushed gold colour, low mileage, one lady owner.
+We bought her a car, a VW polo hatchback, brushed gold, low mileage, one lady owner.

-The phone rang: ‘I’ve run out of petrol,’ she stated, and off I went to the rescue.
+The phone rang: ‘I’ve run out of petrol,’ she stated.
+Off I went to the rescue.

-She had taken friends for a drive, the stereo booming.
-Somehow she had left the tailgate of the car open, music bombarded the streets.
+One night Laura took friends for a drive, the car stereo boomed.
+Somehow, she had left the tailgate of the car open, music bombarded the streets.
 She drove around town, the tailgate bouncing in the air.
-People were waving, Bella returned each wave, she felt popular.
+People were waving trying to advise her.
+Laura returned each wave feeling popular.

 The phone rang: ‘I’ve had a bump in the car,’ she said.
-Dad was out playing squash for a team.
+Husband was out playing squash for a team.
 Off I went to the rescue.

-I approached the site, and saw police cars, an ambulance.
-I drove past her car to park mine, and witnessed the damage.
-The back-end of her car was destroyed, smashed to smithereens.
+I approached the site and saw police cars, an ambulance.
+I drove past her car, to park mine.
+I witnessed the damage.
+The back-end of Laura’s car was destroyed, smashed to smithereens.
 What the hell!
 I ran to her.
-Discovered that she was faultless in the collision, a young lad rear ended her at speed.
+Discovered that she was faultless in the collision.
+A young lad had rear ended her at speed.
 When the policeman asked whether she had been drinking, she replied, ‘Yes coffee.’

-There would be future requests for a breathalyser check.
+This would not be the first request for a breathalyser check.